 To provide limited areas that support a small scale, pedestrian-friendly, mixed-use environment, allowing residents access to daily shopping and service needs within walking distance of nearby established residential neighborhoods.
 The B-1 zone provides for a mixture of commercial and service uses, closely integrated with - and complimentary to - the surrounding residential neighborhood fabric to support the concept of a complete neighborhood.
-The zone encourages both vertical and horizontal mixed-use, such as a commercial first floor with residential uses above, combined retail/office uses in a multi-story structure (vertical), or commercial uses mixed with three-family, four-family, townhouse, and multi-family structures across the face of a block (horizontal).
 Suitable locations for this zone may include street intersections and arterial streets with existing or proposed traditional neighborhood retail and service uses.